seira-xx/Machinery-Management-and-Rental-Service-Module/README.md

 ### Important Testing Notes

-* **Creating Rental Requests:** When testing the rental creation process from the **Operation Manager** (`ope`) dashboard, the system requires searching for a registered member.
+* **Creating Rental Requests:** When testing the rental creation process from the **Operation Manager** (`ope`) panel, the system requires searching for a registered member.
 Use the following name, as it is already included in the provided database dump:
   * **Member Name to Search:** `Joselito Sabella`
 ---